MooersLab/latex-emacs/README.md

-Vim users can turn on evil-mode to emulate vim key-bindings.
+Vim users can turn on evil mode to emulate Vim key bindings.

-CUA keybindings (C-c, C-v, and C-x for copy, paste, and cut) can be invoked by uncommenting the code in the init.el file.
+Uncommenting the corresponding code in the init. el file invokes CUA keybindings (C-c, C-v, and C-x for copy, paste, and cut).
 However, there are conflicts with the LaTeX keybindings.
 I recommend either using evil-mode or learning the essential Emacs key bindings; they are much easier to master than they look :).